Last Updated on by

 If the beneficiaries ICEP is occurring at the same time as the MA OEP, their ICEP will take priority.

 So, you use your ICEP first.
-Then, if you need to make changes again, and you’re still within the MA OEP window, you can use the MA OEP to make those changes.
+Then, if you need to make changes again, you can use the MA OEP to make those changes.

 We can help you get the coverage you needed from the beginning.
 Give us a call.
 You can also use our online rate form to see rates for all plans in your area.